cunla/qurt/README.md

 #User Guide

 ###INTRODUCTION
-The Quarterly Utility Reports Tool (QURT) is an add-on utility for EMC’s RecoverPoint for VMs (RP4VM) product, that is available as open source software.
+The Quarterly Utility Reports Tool (QURT) is an add-on utility for EMC’s RecoverPoint for VMs product, that is available as open source software.
 QURT provides an easy way to monitor the usage of one or more RecoverPoint for VM systems.
-It is intended for RP4VM users who wish to generate a quarterly report of replicated Virtual Machines to EMC.
+It is intended for users who wish to generate a quarterly report of replicated Virtual Machines.

 ###OVERVIEW
-The QURT quarterly reports include values per month for the quarter, based on the total average number of VMs replicated per month.
+The QURT quarterly reports displays average number of VMs per month for the quarter.

-* The report includes both source and replica VMs.
+* The report includes both source and replica VMs
-* The monthly value is based the average of weekly sample values captured each Friday at noon.
+* The monthly value is based the average of weekly sample values captured each Friday at noon
-* The report also indicates the country / region for which the invoice should be prepared.
+* The report also indicates the country / region for which the invoice should be prepared

 QURT is deployed as a standalone jar running as a windows service.
-A standalone web-container is periodically collecting VM data from RecoverPoint systems and is exposing REST services and AngularJS client.
+A standalone web-container periodically collects VM data from RecoverPoint for VMs systems and exposes REST services and an AngularJS client.

- * A scheduled task samples all pre-configured RP4VM clusters periodically VMs data and determines their role (Source/Local Replication/Remote Replication)
+ * A scheduled task samples all pre-configured systems periodically for their VMs data based on their role (Source/Local Replication/Remote Replication)
- * Using the API one can generate a quarterly usage report or access the entire database.
+ * Using the API one can generate a quarterly usage report or access the entire database
  * The AngularJS client provides a configuration view and a reports view

 ###INSTALLATION